xrdocs/application-hosting/_tutorials/2016-05-13--xrdocs-how-to.md

 And there you have it, your tutorial should be up on the website in 10-30 seconds (Try a Ctrl+shift+r to clear your cache when you refresh) !
 {: .notice--success}

+---

+## Writing your First Blog

+The workflow for a new blog is almost identical to a tutorial.
+If you've reached here and understand how to use prose to publish a tutorial, then